This page contains affiliate links. Please read our disclosure for more info.

 - The Man in Seat 61 is a really useful site for everything train travel.

 - Don’t forget travel insurance in case anything goes wrong.
 For UK and EU citizens the best and cheapest option we’ve found is with True Traveller.
 Read our detailed True Traveller review for more details.
-For everyone else, World Nomads is a well-respected company and we’ve used them in the past.
+For everyone else, World Nomads is a well-respected company that we’ve used in the past.

 - Packing light will make it easier to navigate train stations and cities.
 Read my book, The Carry-On Traveller: The Ultimate Guide to Packing Light, or see our carry-on packing list for tips.